bbartling/algorithms-are-fun/README.md

 # rl-is-fun
-This is an unfinished hobby project for RL and building electrical power managementf for a typical building.
+This is an unfinished hobby project for experimenting with dynamic programming and RL for use in building electrical power management.
 In this setup, we are integrating Ridge regression with a reinforcement learning (RL) agent to optimize energy consumption in an HVAC system.
 The environment, represented by the AHU system, predicts building power usage (`CurrentKW`) based on various input features like space temperatures (`SpaceTemp`, `VAV2_6_SpaceTemp`, etc.) and AHU fan speed (`Sa_FanSpeed`).
 The Ridge regression model, pre-trained on historical data, is used to predict the building's power consumption during each step of the RL agent's actions.